zkweb-framework/ZKWeb/README.md

 ## Getting Started

+Open "Tools\ProjectCreator.Gui.exe",<br/>
-Open "Tools\ProjectCreator.Gui.exe", create your own project then open it.<br/>
+create your own project with specified hosting and ORM then open it.<br/>
 For more information please see the documents.<br/>